Frequently Asked Questions

 It is valid for 12 months.

 Do I have to schedule Blood Work and Chest X-Ray?

 No, we will schedule your blood work and X-Ray for you at the Dr. Everett Chalmers Hospital to be done on the same day.

-Can I have a copy of my report?
+How do I get a copy of the report?

 Where can I find the status of my application and other information regarding immigration medicals?